Road Trip Checklist: What Essentials to Pack for the Best Adventure Travel

 At Top Rope Media, we live to travel, and there’s nothing quite like packing up, pulling out of the driveway and hitting the road with your favorite tunes and best adventure buddies.
 We love any opportunity to get outside and explore more, and just packing for the adventure gets us excited!

 So if you plan on hitting the road this Spring, nothing is worse than forgetting that essential travel item that can’t be bought, or missing that connecting flight that throws a wrench in the rest of your plans.
-This series is focused on road trips, but if you haven’t read our Cuba Travel Tips blog yet, that was one adventure we wish we would have been more prepared for.
+This series is focused on road trips, and if you haven’t read our Utah National Park Road Trip blog, that is one epic adventure!

 To make it even easier, we’ve included links to purchase all of our recommended travel essentials via Amazon.com.